4. Emergency response process

 The civil contingencies manager (duty officer) is designated the emergency co-ordinator and will act as the chief executive’s representative.
-This officer will provide an immediate senior management reference point for ensuring the management and direction of the district council's emergency response until either the emergency management team has been established or the district council’s emergency centre is fully implemented and operational.
+This officer will provide an immediate senior management reference point for ensuring the management and direction of the emergency response until either the emergency management team has been established or the district council’s emergency centre is fully implemented and operational.

 Stages of alert

-- as it develops, or
+- As it develops, or

-- when the nature and scale of the emergency is known, or
+- When the nature and scale of the emergency is known, or

-- when the degree of local authority involvement required is determined.
+- When the degree of local authority involvement required is determined.

-This may be achieved by seeking more information from partner agencies or by the on-call Duty Officer seeking further information from Devon County Council duty civil contingencies officer.
+This may be achieved by seeking more information from partner agencies or by the on-call duty officer seeking further information from Devon County Council duty civil contingencies officer.